-- Many roads have a shoulder lane and if you are driving slow you should (and are expected) to drive in it.
+- Many roads have a shoulder lane, and if you are driving slow, you should (and are expected) to drive in it.
 This allows for those fast drivers to pass you.
 You’ll get a lot of angry stares and honks if you don’t!
-If you aren’t practicing this unspoken rule, you’ll catch on soon.
-Drivers behind you will soon start to flash their lights at you as well signaling for you to move over.
+You’ll catch on soon if you aren’t practicing this unspoken rule.
+Drivers behind you will soon start to flash their lights at you, signaling you to move over.

 - Look both ways before crossing the road.
-Just because a light turns red doesn’t mean a driver is going to stop.
+Just because a light turns red doesn’t mean a driver will stop.

-- Watch out for goats, sheeps, and pigs in the middle of the mountain roads.
+- Watch out for goats, sheep, and pigs in the middle of the mountain roads.

 - Many of the roads in Crete are hairpin bends on mountain roads.
 The scariest one we drove on was down to Stefanou Beach.
-Take these roads slow.
-The GPS usually doesn’t accommodate to these roads, which can mean travel times take longer.
+Take these roads slowly.
+The GPS usually doesn’t accommodate these roads, which can mean travel times take longer.